rafaqz/FieldDefaults.jl/README.md

 But it has some other nice features.

-Defaults can be added to a struct that has already been defined by prefixing `re` to the macro name, as in Tags.jl:
+Defaults can be added to a struct that has already been defined by prefixing `re` to the macro name, as in FieldMetadata.jl:

 ```julia
 stuct SomeoneElseDefined